Fresh Fruit and Cream Mini-Tarts are shortbread-crusted miniature tarts.

 If you use silicone molds like the ones shown in this post, you won’t have to worry about this.
 Otherwise, Baker’s Secret is perfect for the job.

-Freezing the tart crusts before you bake them is ABSOLUTELY ESSENTIAL.
+Freezing the raw tart crusts is ABSOLUTELY ESSENTIAL.

 Otherwise, they will shrink and melt the minute they hit the oven.